pulumi/pulumi-java/sdk/jvm/README.md

 directory or the `sdk/jvm` directory will build and install the language plugin.

-Once this is done, you can write a Pulumi app written on top of JVM.
+Once this is done, you can write a Pulumi app written on top of Java.

 TODO